 Tell me what you do.
-Five seconds flat!
+Fifteen seconds flat!
 Can you do it?
-I know, five seconds is a super fast, super short elevator ride, but if you can distil what you do into a five second slot ..
+I know, fifteen seconds is a super fast, super short elevator ride, but if you can distil ALL what you do into a fifteen second slot ..

 Now, take a look at your homepage.